isaaclangat/Artificial-Intelligence-Nanodegree/README.md

 **Project 3: [Computer Pointer Controller](https://github.com/isaaclangat/Computer_Gaze_Controller/)**

-Thius is an application capable of moving the computer pointer using only the movement from the head and eyes.
+This is an application capable of moving the computer pointer using only the movement from the head and eyes.
 ## Course
 [Udacity](https://www.udacity.com/course/intel-edge-ai-for-iot-developers-nanodegree--nd131)